Interview with Orvel Douglas: Vegan Exercise Enthusiast

 Created Thursday, 31 January 2013

-Orvel Douglas has lived in New York City for 18 years, originally coming from Birmingham, England.
+Orvel Douglas has lived in New York City since 1993, originally coming from Birmingham, England.
 He is a Nutrition and diet coach who works for non-profit organization BodySculpt.
-Orvel aims to educate the masses on the importance and value of nutrition as a vehicle to a better lifestyle.
+Orvel aims to educate the masses on the importance and value of nutrition as a vehicle to a better lifestyle and he turns 50 February 2014.

 How and why did you decide to become a vegan?